wangzhenj321/AWS-SAA/notes/AWS-Global-Accelerator.md

 - With a custom routing accelerator, you can map one or more users to a specific destination among many destinations.

 For standard accelerators, Global Accelerator uses the AWS global network to route traffic to the optimal regional endpoint based on health, client location, and policies that you configure, which increases the availability of your applications.
 Endpoints for standard accelerators can be Network Load Balancers, Application Load Balancers, Amazon EC2 instances, or Elastic IP addresses that are located in one AWS Region or multiple Regions.
 The service reacts instantly to changes in health or configuration to ensure that internet traffic from clients is always directed to healthy endpoints.

+## AWS Global Accelerator use cases

+- Scale for increased application utilization
+- Acceleration for latency-sensitive applications
+- Disaster recovery and multi-Region resiliency
+- Protect your applications
+- Improve performance for VoIP or online gaming applications

+## References

 1. [AWS Global Accelerator vs Amazon CloudFront](https://tutorialsdojo.com/aws-global-accelerator-vs-amazon-cloudfront/)